 1. Team Up

-You can easily organize and run a drive by yourself, but think about hosting a drive with a few friend.
+You can easily organize and run a drive by yourself, but think about hosting a drive with a few friends.
 You maximize networks for spreading the word and minimize the work by sharing it among a few people friends.

 2. Pick a place!

 So many places are ideal for a diaper drive!

 • Your workplace

 • Local library

 • Children’s stores/Boutiques Salons / Spas Community play spaces